sybrew/the-seo-framework/readme.txt

 	* Now, at most 5 images are taken from the content for social sharing.
 	* Sanitizing content for description generation is now more accurate and 10 to 1040 times faster.
 Yip yip yip.
 		* But parsing the images more accurately is slower.
 So that evened it out...
+	* Added a warning to the General Post Types settings, since the meaning of these settings wasn't clear enough.
+	* Added a notification to the robots Post Type directive settings when a post type is disabled.
+The corresponding checkbox is also disabled, to strengthen the significance of the conflict.
 * **Changed:**
 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.